mer-hybris/hadk.sailfishos.org/new-device-build.rst

 * Check it's name under $ANDROID_ROOT/device/$VENDOR/\*/BoardConfigCommon.mk

-After you'll have applied the needed changes, re-run ``mka hybris-boot`` and re-verify.
-Lather, rinse, repeat :) Run also ``mka hybris-recovery`` in the end when no more errors.
+After you'll have applied the needed changes, re-run ``make hybris-boot`` and re-verify.
+Lather, rinse, repeat :) Run also ``make hybris-recovery`` in the end when no more errors.

 Contribute your mods back